-It is often difficult to identify the causes of a pain, because often it is not so much what you do which is the culprit, but how you do it.
+It is often difficult to identify the causes of pain because often it is not so much what you do which is the culprit, but how you do it.
 How you stand.
 How you sit.
 How you get out of a chair.
 How you walk.
 How you do anything, is unique to you.

 Doing a slightly faulty automatic posture or movement occasionally might not cause any issues.
 But doing them daily, weekly, monthly, yearly, will eventually cause you a physical problem, guaranteed.

 Ultimately, how your signs and symptoms have come on hints at whether your problem is mechanical, inflammatory or insidious.
-In other words, is your problem generated from your interaction with the external forces of the world or are they generated internally.
+In other words, is your problem generated from your interaction with the external forces of the world or are they generated internally?

-Is in fact your brain, nervous system, immune system and / or other body processes generating the pain as in the case of Rheumatoid Arthritis, Osteoporosis or Cancer?
+Is, in fact, your brain, nervous system, immune system and/or other body processes generating the pain as in the case of Rheumatoid Arthritis, Osteoporosis or Cancer?
 Yes, physios do screen for cancer.

 Secret Number 3 When Did Your Pain or Physical Problem Start?

-If knowing where your pain is gives clues as to what structures might be the source of your problem and how your injury started gives clues as to the cause of your injury, then knowing when your injury started can give clues as your injurys current phase of healing as well as the amount of repair that may have already taken place.
+If knowing where your pain is gives clues as to what structures might be the source of your problem and how your injury started gives clues as to the cause of your injury, then knowing when your injury started can give clues as your injuries current phase of healing as well as the amount of repair that may have already taken place.

 - Bleeding Phase: 6 to 8 hours and up to 24 hours or beyond

-- Inflammatory Phase: The first day or two post injury through to its peak at 2-3 weeks and decreases thereafter through to a matter of several months post trauma.
+- Inflammatory Phase: The first day or two post-injury through to its peak at 2-3 weeks and decreases thereafter through to a matter of several months post-trauma.

 - The type of tissue involved (muscle faster than ligament faster than tendon)